 Once you have been advised that your child has been allocated a place at our school you will be invited to a ‘New Parents’ evening’ where there is an opportunity to meet the staff.
 This meeting is usually held in June/July.
-This will be followed up with 'play and stay' taster sessions in July.
+This will be followed up with 'play and stay' taster sessions.

 Starting Nursery School

 The children are admitted in small groups throughout September.
 This gives us an opportunity to get to know all the children individually.
 Your key worker will take responsibility for settling your child into nursery and will maintain an overview of their development during the time they are with us.

 You are welcome to stay for as long as you want to help your child settle into nursery.
 It is important that your child is given the opportunity to establish and develop good relationships with other children and adults.
 Your child’s regular attendance is essential to ensure they gain the maximum benefit from nursery education.